fraction/oasis/docs/contributing.md

 ### 2.1.
 Preliminaries

-1. The project SHALL use the git distributed revision control system.
+1. The project MUST use the git distributed revision control system.
-1. The project SHALL be hosted on github.com or equivalent, herein called the "Platform".
+1. The project MUST be hosted on github.com or equivalent, herein called the "Platform".
-1. The project SHALL use the Platform issue tracker.
+1. The project MUST use the Platform issue tracker.
 1. The project SHOULD have clearly documented guidelines for code style.
 1. A "Contributor" is a person who wishes to provide a patch, being a set of commits that solve some clearly identified problem.
 1. A "Maintainer" is a person who merges patches to the project.
 Maintainers are not developers; their job is to enforce process.
-1. Contributors SHALL NOT have commit access to the repository unless they are also Maintainers.
+1. Contributors MUST NOT have commit access to the repository unless they are also Maintainers.
-1. Maintainers SHALL have commit access to the repository.
+1. Maintainers MUST have commit access to the repository.
-1. Everyone, without distinction or discrimination, SHALL have an equal right to become a Contributor under the terms of this contract.
+1. Everyone, without distinction or discrimination, MUST have an equal right to become a Contributor under the terms of this contract.

 ### 2.2.
 Licensing and Ownership

-1. The project SHALL use a share-alike license such as the MPLv2, or a GPLv3 variant thereof (GPL, LGPL, AGPL).
+1. The project MUST use a share-alike license such as the MPLv2, or a GPLv3 variant thereof (GPL, LGPL, AGPL).
-1. All contributions to the project source code ("patches") SHALL use the same license as the project.
+1. All contributions to the project source code ("patches") MUST use the same license as the project.
 1. All patches are owned by their authors.
-There SHALL NOT be any copyright assignment process.
+There MUST NOT be any copyright assignment process.
-1. Each Contributor SHALL be responsible for identifying themselves in the project Contributor list.
+1. Each Contributor MUST be responsible for identifying themselves in the project Contributor list.

 ### 2.3.
 Patch Requirements